Looking for ways to celebrate the holiday season with your clients?

 - [Insert another accomplishment/event, such as “We moved not once but twice!]

-- [Insert a personal factoid if you’re comfortable sharing, such as “On a personal level, Anna and I decided to take the plunge — we got married in October with a handful of our family present and our closest friends cheering us on via Zoom.”]
+- [Insert a personal fact if you’re comfortable sharing, such as “On a personal level, Anna and I got married in October with our family present and closest friends cheering us on.”]

 [If needed, add some details about when you’ll be closed and/or special holiday hours.
 Or, better yet, add a special holiday discount offer here!]

-Much love to you and yours, and I look forward to seeing you in 2021!
+Much love to you and yours, and I look forward to seeing you in the New Year!

 ‘Tis the season for booking [pick a term!
 Examples: holiday services / pre-holiday classes / “treat yourself” appointments / etc.]!
 Our hours tend to fill up fast around this time of year, so book early to make sure we can get you in!

-We also wanted to take a moment to say thank you.
+We also want to take a moment to say thank you.
 Thank you for all your support this year.
 We weathered so much, and we couldn’t have done it without you!

 In the spirit of the season, [insert a special holiday offer here!].
 Use it when you book!

-We can’t wait to see you again whether it’s this holiday season or in 2021.
+We can’t wait to see you again whether it’s this holiday season or in the New Year.
 Cheers to you and yours!

 [Your Business Name]

-The Holiday Sale / Black Friday / Cyber Monday Email Template
+3. The Holiday Marketing Sale: Black Friday / Cyber Monday Email Template

 [Book button or link]